This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You could have tissue damage or an infection if you have an open wound.
 You may have nerve damage.
 This can make it hard for you to lift or move your foot.
-You may have small pieces of bone or cartilage in your knee.
-You could have heavy bleeding caused by damage to the blood vessels in your leg.
-Your leg may need to be amputated above the knee.
+You may have small pieces of bone or cartilage loose in your knee.
 You could have a blood clot in your leg or lungs.
 This may become life-threatening.
 You may have long-term pain or arthritis in your knee.
 You may need more surgery in the future.
 Even after treatment, there is a higher risk that you might dislocate your knee again.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.